nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 ## An Intellectual Ancestor to Plotly Express

-Before getting into the remakes, I want to talk about one neat little feature of this book.
+Before getting into the figures, I want to talk about one neat little feature of this book.
 Each of these graphics is accompanied by a little glyph, like the ones highlighted below in pink, which the book explains how to interpret or generate.

 <br />
 <table><tr>